Panda-Intelligence/xcoa/docs/PRODUCT_HUNT_COPY_OPTIMIZED.md

 ```
 📜 Copyright nightmare?
 Solved.

-xCOA connects you directly with scale authors.
+Open eCOA connects you directly with scale authors.

 Licensing in days, not months.